 The first floor contains a 2,180 square foot pro shop, men’s and women’s locker rooms, the casual dining golfer’s grill, and an exercise facility.
 The second level houses the grand ballroom which can seat up to 900 guests, the pre-function area which has three wet bars, audio-visual meeting room, and a covered veranda overlooking the #1 and #10 tees; the grand ballroom can be partitioned into 5 smaller banquet rooms.
 The upper level contains a fine-dining public restaurant, two gourmet private dining rooms, and two bridal suites.

 “The Nest”, Bolingbrook’s casual dining bar and grill, is open every day to golfers and the general public from 11am to 9pm.
 There are two menus available at The Nest, the first being the restaurant menu with daily luncheon and dinner specials like full and half-slab ribs, prime rib, and seafood.
 Next, there is the bar and grill menu with soups, salads, wings, sliders, pastas, wraps and the famous ‘Nest Burger’, one half-pound of certified Angus beef.
 With a wide selection of domestic, imported, and craft beers, plus numerous wines and spirits “The Nest” is the top ‘watering hole’ among area golf courses for attracting after-golf customers.

-Addendum: There will be the completion and opening of at least two completely new clubhouses during 2021.
-The structures at The Preserve at Oak Meadows in Addison and at Heritage Oaks (formerly, Sportsman’s) in Northbrook are scheduled to come online during the summer months.
+The Preserve at Oak Meadows in Addison and at Heritage Oaks (formerly, Sportsman’s) in Northbrook are scheduled to come online during the summer months.